Fix: CPU Overheating

 We’ve gone through the solutions that work for most people.
 But, if your CPU is still overheating, you might have to spend a few dollars for a genuine solution.

-The most cost-effective way to resolve all of this is by adding more case fans.
+The most economical way to resolve all of this is by adding more case fans.

 More case fans for intake and exhaust can enhance air circulation around your processor, ultimately improving temperatures.
-Luckily, you can grab a few fans for cheap if they don’t have any RGB.
-Sadly, RGB fans are usually more costly.
+Fortunately, you can grab a few fans for inexpensive if they don’t have any RGB.
+Sadly, RGB fans are usually pricier.

 case fans